Kristina01111000/Drws_site/README.md

 Add new podcast to list, he is filming on tuesday
 Come up for some potential topics for an email to send -> he is going to do this, not me Figure out the gradient that dr w and stephen are talking about , get feedback from stephen, new icons, figure text color, with the gradient, take colors from the logos , get clarification from stephen
+- come up with some bugreport questions for stephen